BlueBrainApps/Text-on-Photo/README.md

 <b>No Collection of Personal Information</b>

-Text On Photo does not gather any of your personal information while you are using the Application.Under no circumstances does Text On Photo collect, download or otherwise make copies of any recordings you make using the Application
+Photoholic: Easy photo editor does not gather any of your personal information while you are using the Application.
+Under no circumstances does Photoholic: Easy photo editor collects, downloads or otherwise make copies of any recordings you make using the Application

 <b>General Information Transfer</b>